-I’ve spent most of New Year’s Day looking at all the wonderful collages of everyone’s #bestnine memories.
-Some clever app developer, putting together all of our most favoured pictures in one quick glance.
+I spent some time on New Year’s Day looking at all the wonderful collages of everyone’s #bestnine memories.
+Some clever app developer, putting together all of our best liked moments in one perfectly symmetric picture.
 Brilliant!
 We hold our breath to see what comes out, and “poof!” we have a collection of the best parts of our year.
-(I downloaded an app, just for that.)

-I wonder what my #worstnine would look like?
+But then (and blame it on the excessive sugar consumed this season), I wondered what my #worstnine would look like?

 Is there an app for that?